 - A qualified intermediary must handle the transaction

-- The exchange must be completed within the requisite time frame
+- The exchange must be completed within the requisite time frame for like-kind exchanges

 Conservation easement tax attorneys

 The San Francisco tax attorneys at Moskowitz, LLP have extensive experience handling both 1031 exchanges and conservation easements both within and outside the State of California.
 To learn more about this useful tax planning and conservation tool, contact our office for a consultation.